Guidance and legislation on the Equality Act 2010 for England, Scotland and Wales.

 If you were subjected to unlawful treatment (for example, discrimination, harassment or victimisation) before 1 October 2010, the Equality Act won’t apply.
 Instead, you’ll be covered by the legislation that was in force at the time.

-The Race Relations Act 1976, not the Equality Act will apply, if you experienced racial discrimination on 30 September 2010 and want to make a complaint or bring legal proceedings.
+The Race Relations Act 1976, not the Equality Act, will apply if you experienced racial discrimination on or before 30 September 2010 and want to make a complaint or bring legal proceedings.

 This is also true of any legal proceedings.
 Even if they may have continued after 1 October 2010 they will go ahead according to the legislation under which they were brought.

 If you were subject to unlawful treatment on or after 1 October 2010, the Equality Act applies.